whitejoce/DIY-your-AI-agent/README.md

 3️⃣ **AI-driven Automation Scripts 🚀**
    - Enable AI not just to execute commands but also to **invoke other automation scripts**, forming a more adaptive workflow.
-   - Write automation scripts for tasks like **batch file organization or automated log analysis**, and let AI call them at appropriate times to achieve higher-level intelligent automation.
+   - Write automation scripts for tasks like **batch file organization or automated log analysis**, and let AI call those `best practices` at appropriate times to achieve higher-level intelligent automation.

 By implementing these improvements, your AI terminal assistant can evolve beyond just a "command parser" into a truly intelligent Agent! 💡✨